nsc9605/Software-Engineer-TeamGen/README.md

   ## Tests
-  The following is needed to run the test:
+  The following is needed to run the test to make sure all the dependencies are installed properly for the application to run successfully:

       npm test